 Technically superior

 The bending press has a press force of 70,000 kN, which is achieved by six controlled hydraulic cylinders on the bending sword.
-Thanks to a special force distribution and control system, even the small, thick-walled tubes can be produced.
-For six-meter-long tubes, for example, the press achieves a press force of an exceptional 52,000 kN.
+Thanks to a special force distribution and control system, even the small, thick-walled pipes can be produced.
+For six-meter-long pipes, for example, the press achieves a press force of an exceptional 52,000 kN.

 Faster production of different batches